apache/nuttx/configs/ntosd-dm320/README.txt

  CONFIG_ENDIAN_BIG - define if big endian (default is little endian) CONFIG_ARCH_BOARD_name - for use in C code CONFIG_BOARD_LOOPSPERMSEC - for delay loops CONFIG_ARCH_LEDS - Use LEDs to show state.
-Unique to lpc2148.
  CONFIG_DRAM_SIZE - Describes the internal DRAM.
  CONFIG_DRAM_START - The start address of internal DRAM CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions